-Security screening is a large potential market for millimetre wave technology, because in recent years the demand for screening individuals at entrances for illegal items has risen dramatically, and shows no sign of abating.
+Security screening is a large potential market for millimetre wave technology, because in recent years the demand for screening individuals in public places and at building or venue entrances for illegal items has risen dramatically, and shows no sign of abating.

-New capabilities are emerging, using Artificial Intelligence (AI) to exploit the physics of millimetre wave interactions between concealed threats, the human body and clothing.
+Millimetre wave screening systems are now emerging with enhanced performances, by using Artificial Intelligence (AI) to recognise the interaction between millimetre waves, concealed threats, the human body and clothing.

 The capability for screening individuals for items concealed under clothing is enabled by the almost complete transparency of clothing to millimetre waves.
 It will be the security screening technology of the future, being unobtrusive and fully automated using AI, to detect and identify metal and non-metallic threats.
 The technology offers a touchless screening capability, deployable in any scenario where there are people.

-Systems research over the last decade indicates deployment scenarios for this technology fall naturally into two categories, full-body scanning and stand-off screening:
+Systems research and development over the last decade has led to deployment scenarios for millimetre-wave technology falling naturally into two categories, full-body scanning and stand-off screening:

 Cooperative and non-cooperative are two further categories of screening.
 The former is overt, where the subject is aware of being screened and may have to divest items in pockets, remove shoes or remain stationary for a few moments while being scanned.
 The latter is covert, where the subject is unaware of the screening process, respecting the legalities of the particular deployment scenarios.